radenmuaz/slope-ad/README.md

     - Composite operators system with "procedures" [slope/procedures.py](./src/slope/procedures.py)
         - Procedures are functions containing calls to operators, exposed as `Tensor.procedure_name(*args)` syntax
         - Useful for simple definitions like `cos(x)` as `sin(pi/2 - x)`, and big functions`conv_transpose` and `avgpool2d`.
-    - An operator can be directly implemented as code translation to backend, or _fallback_ to a procedure, i.e. function calls to other existing operators -- there is `conv` procedure in case the backend has no implementation for it.
+    - An operator can be directly implemented as code translation to backend, or _fallback_ to a procedure, e.g. there is `conv` procedure in case the backend has no implementation for it.

 6. Extensible
     - Add new backend by defining implementation translations [slope/backends](./src/slope/backends)